 Homes in the West Vancouver area are known for a certain aesthetic congruent with earthy-influence and beachside vibes.
 This home, which the designer refers to as the “20th.
-Avenue Project,” was no different.
+Avenue Project,” was no exception.
 Flooded with natural light and generally unencumbered by wall divisions, the home in its present state is simple and logical, but above all, quality-driven, down to the last detail.
 For the homeowners, both eye doctors with an obvious affinity for interior design, curating the perfect living space for them and their four daughters was all about designing a home that would grow with the family, taking the kids from grade school to university while maintaining maximal functionality.

 Jamie Banfield, of Jamie Banfield Designs, was introduced to the project well after the specs for the new-build were formulated.
 “The home was already inspired for a modern take on a West Coast style.
 Very clean, sleek, and timeless,” says Banfield, an accoladed designer, recently recognized by the National Kitchen and Bath Association as being one of the industry’s top “30 Under 30.”
 He and his team were tasked with completing the millwork in the home, including cabinetry, counter tops, and all other hard finishes.
 From the start, Jamie recounts, “It was a pretty big collaboration.”